inzamulhaque/L2B2-assignment-6-fronten/README.md

 - JWT Decode
 - ANT Design
 - TypeScript
+- React To Print

 ## Some features of this application

 - User SignUp
 - User SignIn
+- User Dashboard Base On User Role
 - Add New Bike Into DataBase
 - Add New Bike Into DataBase Using Existing Bike Details
 - Update Bike Information Into DataBase